News

 • Sustainability: Finding a balance between business growth and protecting the planet.

-• Leadership & management: Exploring the differences between leading people and managing systems — and why both matter.
+• Leadership and management: Exploring the differences between leading people and managing systems — and why both matter.

 • Africa rising: Looking at Africa’s growth with a critical eye, asking what it really means for people on the ground.